briandidthat/gemini-bot/README.md

 2. Obtain API Keys:

    - Gemini API Key.
-Head over to [AI Studio](https://aistudio.google.com/app/apikey) to generate that.
+Head over to [AI Studio](https://aistudio.google.com/app/apikey).
    - Discord API Key.
 Head over to [Discord Developer Portal](https://discord.com/developers/applications).
-Make sure to invit

-3. Head over to your infrastructure of choice and define the following environment variables:
+3. Head over to your deployment infrastructure of choice and define the following environment variables:

-   - `CHAT_TTL`: The time-to-live (TTL) for each chat in days. (max is 3)
+   - `CHAT_TTL`: The time-to-live (TTL) for each chat in days.
    - `DAILY_LIMIT`: The daily limit to the amount of requests your gemini agent will accept.
    - `DISCORD_TOKEN`: Your Discord API Key.
    - `GOOGLE_API_KEY`: Your Gemini API Key.